How the City of Williamsburg uses Auvik to empower a small IT team

 At the City of Williamsburg, Mark and team had to toggle between multiple Excel spreadsheets and tools to find even simple information about a device on their network.
 It was not only time consuming, but also difficult to track every change that occurred on the network.
 As the city worked toward modernization of citizen services, managing network assets became critical for ensuring continuous service delivery.

 Auvik’s automated network inventory and documentation captures full details for every device on the network, and dynamically updates the documentation when changes are made.
 With Auvik, it’s fast and easy to locate a device, find details, or review logs.
 Vital configuration files for switches, routers, and firewalls are also backed up to a central location automatically.
-If the running config is altered, the latest config is automatically backed up, and the old config gets logged into a version index that’s always available for review or rollback.
+If the running config is altered, the latest config is automatically backed up, and the old config gets logged into a version index that’s always available for review.
 “On multiple occasions, we could pull previous config statements (working config) and replace the running config to resolve an issue,” says Mark.

 Real-time network visibility

 In the past, Williamsburg’s sole Network Administrator had to physically trace wires, and reverse engineer the changes to understand network interconnections during troubleshooting.
 Now, Auvik’s automated network discovery dynamically updates the network as it evolves.
 Auvik pulls data from various sources like LLDP, CDP, forward tables, ARP, IP assignments, and VLAN associations to model the network diagram in real-time, showing exactly what’s on the network and how it’s connected.